How to Safely Dispose of Old Paint: What You Need to Know!

 Figure Out What Can Still Be Used

-The term “old paint” is very relative.
+The term “old paint” is very relevant.
 To some people, that may refer to leftover paint from the weekend.
 To other people, it may refer to paint cans that are older than their children.

 If something is past its shelf life (more on this soon), you can mark it for instant disposal.
 For everything else, though, you’ll need to test the paint and see if it can be re-used.